nazlicakan/titanic-survival-analysis/README.md

 - survival rate was significantly higher among female passengers
 - first-class passengers had the highest survival percentage
 - children had slightly better chances than adults

-💡 *next step:* upload more excel projects soon — sales analysis, customer trends, etc.
-each one can have its own repo just like this one.